 For Invisalign, the risk here is that Invisalign is removable.
 Even very mild pain might tempt a patient to remove their aligners for some relief from the temporary discomfort.
 That’s exactly what you shouldn’t do.

 At Dickerson Orthodontics, we use tools and proven technology to minimize your discomfort as much as possible.
-For most people, the pain difference is relatively negligible between Invisalign and braces.
+For most people, the pain difference is relatively negligible between Invisalign and traditional metal braces alone.

 Advantage: Tie, for most cases